Vladimir-Beliy/react_movies-list-add-form/README.md

-# Movies list - Add Form
+# Movies list - Add Form LOL
 - Replace `<your_account>` with your Github username in the [DEMO LINK](https://<your_account>.github.io/react_movies-list-add-form/)
 - Follow the [React task guideline](https://github.com/mate-academy/react_task-guideline#react-tasks-guideline)